 - Drones and unmanned vehicles – defines the sector and classifications assigned by DoD, product segmentation for air drones, industry size and structure in the global economy (life cycle stage, capital intensity, regulation level, barriers to entry, competition, uses, future outlook, key external drivers), supply chain (buying and selling industries, products and services, demand, market segmentation, markets, concentration,, success factors, competition, barriers to entry, globalization, major companies, technology change, revenue volatility, regulation & policy, and industry data), list companies and current commercial uses, military uses as well as DoD funding.
 The report also includes the top 20 NAICS codes and Federal prime contractors associated with drones.

-- Unmanned underwater vehicles – describes the industry, its size and structure in the global economy, supply chain and employment (included in industry data), companies, research institutions and manufacturers (global/Nation/State) as well as company analysis (Bloomberg) and military applications.
+- Unmanned underwater vehicles – This report provides a brief history, the industry, its size and structure in the global economy, supply chain and other pertinent information as well as research and analysis.

 Pre-k through Grade 12 Resources